Richard Hodgson (parapsychologist): Biography

 Hodgson was born in Melbourne, Australia on 24 September 1855 to Mr. R. Hodgson, leather merchant of Melbourne.
 He had completed his M.A. and LL.D. courses in Melbourne by 1877, when he was only twenty-two years old.
 The doctorate was received in 1878 from the University of Melbourne.

 In the 1880s he moved to England to study Mental and Moral Science at St John's College, Cambridge.
 Two of his lecturers were Henry Sidgwick and John Venn.
 Sidgwick sponsored Hodgson to study in Jena in Germany, and Herbert Spencer provided a very flattering letter of introduction to Haeckel.

 He became a member of the Society for Psychical Research (SPR) in 1882.
 Hodgson joined the American Society for Psychical Research in 1887 to serve as its secretary.

 Hodgson was sent by the SPR in 1884 to India to investigate Helena Blavatsky and concluded that her claims of psychic power were fraudulent.
 His findings became known as the Hodgson Report.
 Among the phenomena that Hodgson investigated was the supposed miraculous Theosophical letters from the Mahatmas which were said to magically appear over a four-year period in a cabinet in the Shrine Room at the Theosophical headquarters in Madras.
 Hodgson in his report wrote that the letters were frauds and had been written by Blavatsky herself who had put them in the cabinet from an opening in her bedroom located behind the Shrine room.
 Although a believer in mental mediumship, Hodgson was a critic of physical mediumship which he said was fraudulent.
 Some of the mediums that he exposed as frauds were William Eglinton, Eusapia Palladino, Henry Slade and Rosina Thompson.

 A. T. Baird author of the book Richard Hodgson published by Psychic Press Limited, London in 1949 is the only biography of Hodgson.
 Joseph McCabe praised the work of Hodgson in debunking fraudulent mediums but wrote he was credulous on his study of Leonora Piper.
 J. T. Hackett dedicated his book My Commonplace Book to Hodgson and stated that about one-third of the main quotations in the book came direct from Hodgson.
+Hodgson is also mentioned in the book The Unseen Guest by Joan Darby.